Union Budget 2026: Mid-Year Review Shows 15% Increase in Capital Expenditure

 A mid-year review of the Union Budget 2026 reveals a significant 15% surge in capital expenditure, focusing on infrastructure and green energy.

-- 15% increase in capital expenditure reported.
+- Union Budget 2026 mid-year review reveals a 15% increase in capital expenditure (Capex).

 How This Topic is Tested in Competitive Exams